KwanLab/Autometa/docs/source/running-autometa.rst

 ``-c`` : In case you have configured nextflow_ with your executor (see below) and have made other modifications on how to run nextflow_ using your ``nexflow.config`` file, you can specify that file using the ``-c`` flag

-``-w`` : BY default nextflow_ uses the current directory to store all the temporary files (called as ``work`` directory).
-You can change that using the ``-w`` flag
+``-w`` : By default nextflow_ will create a ``work`` directory in the current directory to store all temporary files and nextflow related files.
+You can change this work directory using the ``-w`` flag

-``-p`` : You can specify the executor to use using ``-p`` flag.
-Rightnow the available profiles are cluster, HTCondor and startard (default).
+``-profile`` : You can specify the profile to use using ``-profile`` flag.
+For details on profiles see :ref: Configuring Profiles section

 To see all of the command line options available you can refer to `nexflow CLI documentation <https://www.nextflow.io/docs/latest/cli.html#command-line-interface-cli>`_

 Resuming the workflow
 ^^^^^^^^^^^^^^^^^^^^^

-One of the most powerful features of nextflow_ is resuming the workflow from the last checkpoint.
-If your pipeline was interrupted for some reason you can resume it from the lat checkpoint using the resume flag (``-resume``).
+One of the most powerful features of nextflow_ is resuming the workflow from the last completed process.
+If your pipeline was interrupted for some reason you can resume it from the last completed process using the resume flag (``-resume``).
 Eg, ``nextflow run KwanLab/Autometa -c parameters.config -resume``

 Execution Report
 ^^^^^^^^^^^^^^^^

 After running nextflow you can see the execution statistics of your autometa run, including the time taken, CPUs used, RAM used, etc separately for each process.
-Nextflow would generate a summary report, a timeline report and a trace report automatically for you in the ``pipeline`` directory.
+Nextflow would generate a summary report, a timeline report and a trace report automatically for you in the ``pipeline_info`` directory.
 You can read more about these execution reports `here <https://www.nextflow.io/docs/latest/tracing.html#execution-report>`_.

 Workflow Visualized
 ^^^^^^^^^^^^^^^^^^^